 A release starts when the project community agrees to make a release.
 However, no release manager can make a valid release unless the community has taken the necessary steps to prepare in advance.
 The source code and build process must comply with the legal and intellectual property requirements for a valid release, and the project must have the infrastructure in place to correctly sign the release artifacts.

 All the source code of the project must be covered by the Apache License, version 2.0.
-The license must be included in each source file.
+The license or appropriate boilerplate text must be included in each source file.
 For the license to be valid, the code must have been contributed by an individual covered by an appropriate contributor license agreement, or have otherwise been licensed to the Foundation and passed through IP clearance.
 See this page for details on licensing and this FAQ for details on release requirements.
 When in doubt, contact the Foundation's Legal resources by filing a JIRA under the 'LEGAL' project.
-The RAT tool can assist in checking for compliance.
+The Apache RAT tool can assist in checking for compliance.

 The process of setting up to sign the code is somewhat complicated, and it is described on the release signing page.
 If you plan to serve as a release manager, you should generate a key and publish it well in advance of creating a release.